mlcohen/simple-webpack-module-federation-demonstration/README.md

 It's that simple.

 Above, we want to access the `doAction` function in the `Foo/action` module. `import` returns a promise and when resolved returns the module that gives you access to what the module exports.
-Behind the scenes, Webpack is doing a lot of work to carefully fetch and load the `action` module.
+Behind the scenes, Webpack is doing a lot of work to carefully retrieve and load the `action` module.